 Waste accounts record how much waste is generated in different parts of the economy, what kind of waste it is and how it is treated.
+Imports and exports of waste are also covered.
 The waste accounts builds on data from the Danish Environmental Protection Agency and were published for the first time in 2015.